HomeDing/homeding.github.io/boards/sonoffbasic.md

 tags: ["Board"]
 layout: "page.njk"
 excerpt: >
-  The Sonoff Basic is a smart relay off-the-shelf product using a ESP8266 with 1MByte Flash.
+  The Sonoff Basic is a off-the-shelf smart relay to switch main power consumers.
+  It is using the ESP8266 CPU and 1 MByte Flash and can be used with the Minimal Example.
 ---

 ![Sonoff Basic](/boards/sonoffbasic.jpg "w200")